-Where instalments of budget share are delayed through an error of the authority, then a calculation will be made in respect of loss of interest taking into account the full extent of the delay and applying the prevailing Bank of England base rate.
+Where instalments of budget share are delayed through an error of the authority, then a calculation will be made in respect of loss of interest considering the full extent of the delay and applying the prevailing Bank of England base rate.

-3.3 Budget shares for closing schools
+3.3 Budget shares for closing schools.